xola/XolaElasticsearchProxyBundle/README.md

 XolaElasticsearchProxyBundle
 ============================

-A Symfony2 plugin that acts as an authorization proxy for elasticsearch.
+A Symfony2 plugin that acts as a proxy for Elasticsearch.

 Installation